BrianAtkinson93/COMP_482_NLP_Group_Project/README.md

 - **Llama.cpp**: Llama.cpp is licensed under MIT license.
 [Llama.cpp github repository](https://github.com/ggerganov/llama.cpp).

 - **WizardLM 7B**: WizardLM 7B is non commercially licensed.
 [WizardLM-7B-V1.0](https://huggingface.co/WizardLM/WizardLM-7B-V1.0).

-Additionally, the code written for this project by the contributors is subject to its own licensing terms, which should be specified here.